 Sign Up to ReceiveQS e-Guides!Sign up for free

-Of course, it’s not just educational quality that draws students in.
-Whether you’re drawn to the bright lights and fast pace of the big city or miles and miles of unspoiled wilderness; sun-kissed beaches or lush forests; the rustic and traditional or the sleek and modern, this huge and massively diverse country will be able to deliver.
+Of course, it’s not just the high standard of US universities that draws students in.
+Whether you’re attracted to the bright lights and fast pace of the big city or to miles and miles of unspoiled wilderness; sun-kissed beaches or lush forests; the rustic and traditional or the sleek and modern, this huge and incredibly diverse country has something for everyone.

-The sheer volume and variety of educational establishments also means that you can be pretty confident of finding a suitable institution in your preferred surroundings.
-And if you don’t get it right the first time, moving between universities is not uncommon in the US.
+The sheer volume and variety of universities in the US means that you can be pretty confident of finding a suitable institution in your preferred surroundings.
+And if you don’t get it right the first time, moving between universities in the US is not uncommon.

 Find out more about some of the US's major student cities…